tschuehly/htmx-supabase-spring-boot-starter/README.md

 }
 ````

+Go to [supabase.com](https://app.supabase.com/sign-up) and sign up for an account.
+Create a new Supabase project.
+Save your database password for later.

-Go to your Spring App and configure your application.yaml/properties.
+Go to your Spring App and configure your application.yaml using the Supabase API credentials.
 You can find them at Project Settings -> API or `https://app.supabase.com/project/yourProjectId/settings/api`

 ```yaml